segmentio/bump_version/README.md

 - `bump_version("0.1", "major")` -> "1.1"
 - `bump_version("0.1-beta", "major")` -> "1.1"
 - `bump_version("devel", "major")` -> parse error.

+To add a prefix to the Git tag, add the `--tag-prefix` flag, for example `--tag-prefix=v` will generate a Git tag that looks like "v1.2.3".

 We use the VERSION in code exclusively - any existing git tags are ignored.